WelcomeHomeFAQContact Me

 2. What do you take for luggage?

-Twenty-seven years ago I traveled with a roller board, tote and shoulder bag.... what was I thinking!
+Twenty-nine years ago I traveled with a roller board, tote and shoulder bag.... what was I thinking!
 Fast forward to today, I travel with a small backpack only.

 3. What do you take with you?

 In my small backpack I carry my passport with numerous copies.
 I take a Visa debit and credit card and my international insurance card.
 In countries where there are no ATM's I take cash along located in several different locations in my bag and on my person.
 I take a silk sleeping bag liner, quick dry towel, wet wipes, tissues and/or toilet paper (they don't provide any in the places I stay).
 I take a Lonely Planet guide book and a book to read (or downloaded version) and lots of pens; local kids usually like pens.
 I take my iPhone, iPad and Nikon with extra battery and SD cards.
 I take a head lamp with extra batteries, zip lock bags and safety pins (good for lots of things).
-I take flip flops (good to use in the hotel room), binder clips, sink plugs (to wash clothes) and sunglasses.
+I take flip flops (good to use in the hotel room), binder clips for the curtains to keep the room dark, sink plugs (to wash clothes) and sunglasses.
 I also take my very sad-looking travel wallet.
 I purposely take a Chinese market bought, fake La Sport sac wallet for third world travel.
 They take one look at it and never assume I have money.
 Works every time!
 I'm very anti-medication so in that department I only take the basics; aspirin, band-aids, Tiger Balm and hydrogen peroxide.
 I also, of course, take my toiletries and a few changes of clothes.

 Regarding clothing, I can assure you with most certainty that no one in a third world country gives a rat's ass about something as insignificant as what you're wearing.
 If you only take three changes of clothing for a two week trip no one will notice or care... seriously.
 They have more important matters to be concerned with.
 If you look at my pictures and only notice my clothes or how I'm standing you are missing the point brother!
 These are not photo shoots...
 I do not have hair, makeup and wardrobe people traveling with me.
 By the time most of these photos are taken, I usually haven't had running water or electricity in days!